Skip to main content

 1. Payments.
 Whether the school you’re looking at requires contracts or not, you’re looking at a recurring budget item for martial arts classes.

 2. Hidden costs of martial arts classes.
 So, you know what you’re paying every month for class.
 But what about belt testing fees?
 What about competition fees?
 What about fees to purchase equipment like pads or T-shirts or patches?
-What about seminars, workshops, gas money, and overnight hotel stays for longer trips?
+What about seminars, workshops, food and gas money, and overnight hotel stays for longer trips?

 3. No off-season.
 Karate doesn’t have an off-season.
 Competitions may come and go throughout the year, but unlike other sports, karate doesn’t have a defined season like football or track.
+Karate for many is a year-round, lifelong pursuit.

 In my experience, budget is a top issue.